oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ### Attack Description
 The authorization code injection attack works as follows:

- 1. The attacker obtains an authorization code (see attacker (A3)).
+ 1. The attacker obtains an authorization code (see attacker A3 in (#secmodel)).
 For the rest of the attack, only the capabilities of a web attacker (A1) are required.
  2. From the attacker's own device, the attacker starts a regular OAuth authorization process with the legitimate client.